kenlasko/k8s/NASCONFIG.md

 # Introduction
 This cluster makes heavy use of NAS resources for storing stateful files that play well with NFS.
-For workloads that don't work with NFS (such as SQLLite databases), Longhorn is used.
+For workloads that don't work with NFS (such as SQLite databases), Longhorn is used.

 This document helps define the configuration of storage used in this Kubernetes cluster.